dotnet/spark/docs/migration-guide.md

 ## Upgrading after Spark 2.x support removal

-The next release no longer runs on Apache Spark 2.x or ships a Scala 2.11 bridge.
+Starting with the 2.4.0 release candidate, .NET for Apache Spark no longer runs on Apache Spark 2.x or ships a Scala 2.11 bridge.
 Spark 3.0 through 3.5 remain in scope.
 Spark 4.0 integration uses a separate Scala 2.13 bridge and JDK 17; it is not a claim of full API, extension, REPL, or deployment parity.
 Check the APIs and configuration used by your application before changing runtimes.

 For an application that must stay on Spark 2.x, keep its existing compatible `Microsoft.Spark`, Worker, and bridge release together.
-The [v2.3.1 release notes](release-notes/2.3.1/release-2.3.1.md) record that release's compatibility; removal from the next release does not change historical releases.
+The [v2.3.1 release notes](release-notes/2.3.1/release-2.3.1.md) record that release's compatibility; removal from the 2.4.0 candidate does not change historical releases.

 ### Match the runtime and deploy clean output